RichiH/vcsh/README.md

 ## Talks

-Some people found it useful to look at slides and videos explaining how `vcsh` works instead of working through the docs, first.
+Some people found it useful to look at slides and videos explaining how `vcsh` works instead of working through the docs.
-They can all be found [on the author's talk page][talks].
+All slides, videos, and further information can be found [on the author's talk page][talks].

-# 30 second howto

-While it may appear that there's an overwhelming amount of documentation and while the explanation of the concepts behind `vcsh` needs to touch a few gory details of `git` internals, getting started with `vcsh` is extremely simple.

-Let's say you want to version control your `vim` configuration:
+# Usage Examples

+There are three different ways to interact with `vcsh` repositories; this section will only show the simplest and easiest way.
+Certain more advanced use cases require the other two ways, but don't worry about this for now.
+This will be covered in the advanced sections.

+## Initialize a new repository "vim"

     vcsh init vim

+## Clone an existing repository

+    vcsh clone <remote> <repository_name>

+## Add files to repository "vim"

     vcsh vim add ~/.vimrc ~/.vim
-    vcsh vim commit -m 'Initial commit of my Vim configuration'
+    vcsh vim commit -m 'Update Vim configuration'

-    # optionally push your files to a remote
+## Add a remote for repository "vim"

     vcsh vim remote add origin <remote>
-    vcsh vim push -u origin master
+    vcsh vim push origin master:master
-    # from now on you can push additional commits like this
+    vcsh vim branch --track master origin/master

+## Push to remote of repository "vim"

     vcsh vim push

-If all that looks a _lot_ like standard `git`, that's no coincidence; it's a design feature.
+## Pull from remote of repository "vim"

+    vcsh vim pull

 # Overview